Take one of our cheap flights to Thailand

 Well I’ll be darned.

-Delivered by FeedBurner
+by

-3 Responses to 51 Ways to Cut Vacation Costs
+3 responses to “51 Ways to Cut Vacation Costs”

-1. bchai says:
+1. bchai Avatar

 “Don’t wait until the last minute to get—or renew—your passport; the longer you wait, the more it will cost.
 Routine applications generally take up to six weeks to process for $67 (renewal applications) and $97 (first-time applications); both fees include passport, security, and execution fees. ”